-- 1. Whether the Group can refinance its loan facilities to discharge its liabilities over the period to 31 October 2022? - 2.
-Extension of life of the Company - 1.
-Whether, the Group can refinance its loan facilities to discharge its liabilities over the period to 31 October 2022?
-The Group has major debt obligations to settle during the going concern period being: - i) refinance ICBC Macau US\$9 million loan facility due for settlement at the end of October 2021; - ii) full repayment of Banco Tai Fung US\$9 million loan facility due for settlement in June 2022; and - iii) instalment to repay principal of the loan facility with Hang Seng Bank of approximately US\$19 million due for settlement in September 2022.
+- 1. Whether the Group can repay or refinance its loan facilities to discharge its liabilities over the period to 31 October 2023 - Extension of life of the Company - Whether, the Group can repay or refinance its loan facilities to discharge its liabilities over the period to 31 October 2023 As at 30 June 2022, the Group had major debt obligations to settle during the going concern period being: - i) principal repayment for The Waterside loan facility of approximately US\$18.3 million due for settlement in September 2022; - ii) principal repayment for The Waterside loan facility of approximately US\$5.1 million due for settlement in March 2023; - iii) principal repayment for The Waterside and the Fountainside loan facilities of approximately US\$9.5 million due for settlement in September 2023; - iv) principal repayment for the Penha Heights Tai Fung Bank loan facility of approximately US\$1.6 million due for settlement in quarterly instalments of US\$318,600 commencing in September 2022; and - v) principal repayment for the Penha Heights BCM loan facility of approximately US\$1.3 million due for settlement in 3 quarterly payments of US\$446,045 each in March, June and September 2023.